Brahim-Benaissa/Brahim-Benaissa.github.io/tabs/activities.md

 -->

-## Smartphone IMU sensor for Human body motion tracking [ Matlab Code ]
+## Smartphone IMU sensor for human body motion tracking [ Matlab Code ]

 *To be published, with detailed description*